Aaron-Chang-AC/AIdea-Defect-Classifications-of-AOI/README.md

 # AIdea-Defect-Classifications-of-AOI
 ## Introduction
 This project aims to implement a multi-input convolutional neural network referred to in a paper [[1]](https://www.graphyonline.com/archives/IJCSE/2018/IJCSE-137/) for Automated Optical Inspection (AOI) defect classificatons.
 However, in the project, pretrained Resnet50 models are used to replace CNNs designed in the original paper (CNN2), and the output layers of the two Resnet50 [[2]](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html) networks are concatenated followed by the last linear layer.
 The accuracy of the model reaches 99.21% on the testing data provided by AIdea [[3]](https://aidea-web.tw/topic/285ef3be-44eb-43dd-85cc-f0388bf85ea4), and the score was ranked 55th out of 432 groups on 8th of November in 2022.
 The total number of groups was 910, which meant there were 478 groups failed to upload their solutions.
 In addition, a Vision Transformer (ViT) [[5]](https://arxiv.org/pdf/2010.11929.pdf) version is also implemented for evaluation.
+The accuracy score from ViT is ranked 13th (99.58%), and the score is the same as that of the 9th group.
 ## Specifications
 Platform: Google Colaboratory
 Language: Python 3.7.13